brotandgames/ciao/README.md

 Helm Chart is in development.

 The following code snippent will create Kubernetes namespace, deployment, service and secrets.
-You will need to publicly expose the deployed service using an Ingress or proxy local traffic to the deployed service.

 ````
 apiVersion: v1